-- Use planting designs which reinforce the overall planting scheme of the Business Park and which are well integrated with planting plans on adjoining sites. - Use plantings which have a quality, year-round appearance around entrance areas and entry signs.
-Plantings should include a mix of evergreen and deciduous materials.
+- Use planting designs which reinforce the overall planting scheme of the Business Park and which are well integrated with planting plans on adjoining sites. - Use plantings which have a quality, yearround appearance around entrance areas and entry signs.
+Plantings should include a mix of evergreen and deciduous materials. - Use landscaping in the foreground and background of entry signs to highlight the signs and to visually anchor them to the site. - Maintain as many of the existing trees as possible with sensitive site lay out and building design. - Continue the lines, forms, masses, and spaces of buildings with plant materials and planting configurations. - Repeat planting forms, and/or materials to create a unified planting appearance.

-- Use landscaping in the foreground and background of entry signs to highlight the signs and to visually anchor them to the site. - Maintain as many of the existing trees as possible with sensitive site lay out and building design. - Continue the lines, forms, masses, and spaces of buildings with plant materials and planting configurations. - Repeat planting forms, and/or materials to create a unified planting appearance. - Mass plants, as opposed to using individual plantings, to provide visual continuity among planting areas - unless the individual is a specimen plant, intended to attract attention.
+- Mass plants, as opposed to using individual plantings, to provide visual continuity among planting areas - unless the individual is a specimen plant, intended to attract attention.
 Also, keep the number of different materials used in mass plantings low (but not one type only) to unify the design.
-A random mix of plants scattered about the site is undesirable. - Use plantings around the base of buildings to reduce the building mass and to break up large blank walls-choose plant materials with heights, forms, and foliage which will effectively accomplish this. - Mix shade trees and lower growing trees and shrubs on berms, medians, and islands to effectively shade and screen parking areas. - The use of approved native plant material is strongly encouraged.
+A random mix of plants scattered about the site is undesirable. - Use plantings around the base of buildings to reduce the building mass and to break up large blank walls-choose plant materials with heights, forms, and foliage which will effectively accomplish this. - Mix shade trees and lower growing trees and shrubs on berms, medians, and islands to effectively shade and screen parking areas. - The use of approved native plant material is strongly encouraged. - Choose plant materials with high resistance to disease, insects, and storm damage in addition to qualities such as seasonal color, overall form, and/or ornamental qualities.
+A fast growth rate is also desirable in new plant material.